ShrutiChavda/ops-pilot-pro/README.md

-# ops-pilot-pro
+# OpsPilot Pro
-OpsPilot Pro is a compact, high-impact, and easy-to-implement multi-agent system designed for enterprise workflow intelligence.
-It detects operational bottlenecks, simulates "what-if" scenarios, recommends optimizations, and produces human-friendly reports.
+Enterprise multi-agent system for operational intelligence.

+See full writeup in KAGGLE_WRITEUP.md.